spiral/docs/framework/design.md

 }
 ```

-> You can use component aliases and short binding in your application design to speed up development or switch to the same model as core components to get more unification.
+> You can use the component aliases and short binding in your application design to speed up development or switch to the same model as the core components to get more unification.

 ## Memory
-[Application memory](memory.md) component or `HippocampusInterface` does not dictates internal component design but provides ability to split heavy analysis/compiation code from it's runtime part.
-Such component used to cache configs, support ORM and ODM schema behavious and etc.
+[Application memory](memory.md) component or `HippocampusInterface` does not dictate internal component design but provides the ability to split heavy analysis/compilation code from it's runtime part.
+This component is used to cache configs, support ORM and ODM schema behavious, etc.

-Technically, application memory provides support for [Metaprogramming](https://en.wikipedia.org/wiki/Metaprogramming).
+Technically, the application memory provides support for [Metaprogramming](https://en.wikipedia.org/wiki/Metaprogramming).

 ## Application Design
-Application design might not nessesary follow framework design and can create it's own communication techniques between it's business ogic (for example Singleton class which shares some information, user session and etc.), however default application bundle provides following well known concepts:
+The application design doesn't need to necessarily follow the framework design and can create it's own communication techniques between it's business logic (for example, the Singleton class, which shares some information, user session, etc.).
+However, the default application bundle provides the following well-known concepts:
   * Separation of view and controller logic using ViewManager and Templater component
   * Separation of database logic and business logic using Services and DataEntities
-  * Light controllers and hight testability using Services to keep generic application logic
+  * Light controllers and high testability using Services to keep generic application logic
   * Segregation between application core and flow dispatcher (i.e. HttpDispatcher and ConsoleDispatcher)